wcountiss/baseballpitch/Readme.txt

 Motus
-End of Week 7
+End of Week 8

-General
-comparison:visual - tool tips to float a little higher for IPAD

 Heroku Setup
 DNS

+player comparison
+	Back button to get out of comparison
+		-wants that back button to bring you back to the last State you were in

+IE 11 UI
+IPad UI